 |Martha Shaw||Robyn Van En|

 Records can be sorted and viewed as a distinct collection, allowing researchers to discover what books influenced the birth of a movement.

-To isolate and search the cataloged special collections, use the following special collection keyword:
+To isolate and search the cataloged special collections, search by "call number" and then use the following special collection keyword:

 BENE: Personal library of George Benello

 HEN: Personal library of Hazel Henderson

 SCHUM: E. F. Schumacher’s personal library